oomph-lib/oomph-lib/README.md

 brew install cmake
 ```

-If your package manager does not provide a recent enough version of `cmake`, you will need to build it from source.
+If your package manager does not provide a sufficiently recent version of `cmake`, you will need to build it from source.
 You can find instructions on how to do this [below](#building-cmake) and on the [CMake website](https://cmake.org/install/).

 **NOTE:** we have heavily customised the CMake-based build process to facilitate the installation and usage of the library.
 Newcomers to CMake who wish to google details of the CMake syntax should note that any functions starting with the `oomph_` prefix are our own and are therefore not described in the native CMake documentation.